awsdocs/aws-kms-developer-guide/doc_source/custom-key-store-overview.md

 1. When you're ready to use your custom key store, [connect it to its associated AWS CloudHSM cluster](disconnect-keystore.md)\.
 AWS KMS creates the network infrastructure that it needs to support the connection\.
 It then logs in to the cluster using the dedicated crypto user account credentials so it can generate and manage key material in the cluster\.

-1. Now, you can [create customer master keys \(CMKs\) in your custom key store](create-cmk-keystore.md)\.
+1. Now, you can [create symmetric CMKs in your custom key store](create-cmk-keystore.md)\.
 Just specify the custom key store when you create the CMK\.

-If you get stuck at any point, you can find help in the [Troubleshooting a Custom Key Store](fix-keystore.md) topic\.
+If you get stuck at any point, you can find help in the [Troubleshooting a custom key store](fix-keystore.md) topic\.
 If your question is not answered, use the feedback link at the bottom of each page of this guide or post a question on the [AWS Key Management Service Discussion Forum](https://forums.aws.amazon.com/forum.jspa?forumID=182)\.

 **Quotas**